But what is this type of luxury vinyl plank flooring? Is it any good? Are there specific SPC flooring brands you should look into (or avoid)?

-Don’t worry, friend: we’re about to explain everything you need to know about SPC vinyl plank flooring.
+Don’t fret—in this article, we’ll go over just about everything you could ever want to know about SPC vinyl plank flooring.

-Below, we’re going to show you how SPC flooring pros and cons compare to WPC flooring pros and cons; we’ll discuss some common SPC flooring reviews; we’ll even show you our list of some top SPC flooring brands.
+We’re going to show you what SPC flooring is, talk about its pros and cons (especially compared to other types of rigid core luxury vinyl like WPC), go over common SPC flooring reviews, and take you through our list of top SPC flooring brands.

-SPC, or stone-polymer composite (sometimes known as stone-plastic composite), is defined as any rigid vinyl plank floor that uses a mix of stone and plastic in its core/base layer.
+SPC stands for stone-polymer composite (though it’s sometimes known as stone-plastic composite).
+Essentially, it’s a type of rigid vinyl plank flooring that uses a mix of stone and plastic in its core/base layer.

 Different brands tend to change up the exact formula, but the general idea is that SPC vinyl plank flooring includes material like powdered limestone in its core for enhanced hardness and durability.